DevExpress-Examples/asp-net-core-dashboard-custom-database-schema-for-sql-data-sources/README.md

 <!-- default badges end -->
 # Dashboard for ASP.NET Core - How to customize a database schema for SQL data sources

-This example shows how to provide a custom database schema for the dashboard.
+This example shows how to create a custom database schema for the dashboard.
 The example contains two implementation of the [IDBSchemaProviderEx](https://docs.devexpress.com/CoreLibraries/DevExpress.DataAccess.Sql.IDBSchemaProviderEx) interface, `MyDBSchemaProvider` and `CustomDBSchemaProvider`.
-Use the [DashboardConfigurator.SetDBSchemaProvider](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.SetDBSchemaProvider(DevExpress.DataAccess.Sql.IDBSchemaProviderEx)) method to assign the database schema for the Web Dashboard.
+Call the [DashboardConfigurator.SetDBSchemaProvider](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.DashboardConfigurator.SetDBSchemaProvider(DevExpress.DataAccess.Sql.IDBSchemaProviderEx)) method to assign the database schema to the Web Dashboard.

 To see the result, add a new query or edit the existing query.